sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide/installation-with-emt-uos.md

 Generated customized HookFS initramfs and vmlinuz images are then downloaded to edge node over PXE boot.
 HookOS pulls tink worker container image after booting to start running Tinkerbell workflow.
 In HookOS case, tink worker is a container which runs other containers in a docker-in-docker scenario.

-### EMF Build with EMT-Tink (**new workflow**)
+### EMF Build with EMT-Tink (new workflow)

 With EMT-Tink, caddy, fluent-bit, device discovery agent and tink worker are run as native systemd services in EMT OS.

 Caddy and fluent-bit are existing rpm packages which are included in EMT-Tink.
-Device discovery agent from EMF infra-onboarding github is build as rpm package to run as systemd service and included in EMT-Tink image: [PR](https://github.com/open-edge-platform/edge-microvisor-toolkit/pull/118)
+[Device discovery agent](SPECS/device-discovery/device-discovery.spec) from EMF infra-onboarding github is build as rpm package to run as systemd service and included in the image:

 tink worker is built as rpm to run as systemd service and included in EMT-Tink image: [PR](https://github.com/open-edge-platform/edge-microvisor-toolkit/pull/106) tink worker in EMT-Tink is also patched such that it directly runs containers via using containerd only, without dependency on docker and avoiding docker-in-docker use case.